Bill Coleman: Dollhouse

 Join us for a talk by dance artist Bill Coleman, who will be performing his work Dollhouse at the Dunlop Art Gallery.

 Bill Coleman’s Dollhouse depicts a man whose world is literally falling down on top of him.
-Informed by such diverse sources as Artaud to The Three Stooges, Coleman is a man out synch with his surroundings as he tap dances and prat falls through a booby-trapped set creating symphonic chaos.
+Informed by such diverse sources as Artaud to The Three Stooges, Coleman is a man out sync with his surroundings as he tap dances and prat falls through a booby-trapped set creating symphonic chaos.

 The sound for Dollhouse was created by award-winning artist Gordon Monahan and features elements by Saskatchewan artist Edward Poitras.
 The result is a tragic, horrifying, bombastic and irrepressibly funny performance.
 Presented in partnership with The Dunlop Art Gallery.